 I had a rough childhood and adolescence (but hey, who hadn’t?), and often times found consolation in making up stories.
 I would write short, gothic stories with monsters and witches that helped me cope with my everyday issues.
 Later on, when I became more serious about my writing, I realized that creative writing is so different from writing to soothe your soul, because you have a responsibility towards your readers (and towards yourself) to deliver something a bit more concise than fumbling notes about how your dad doesn’t love you and all the other kids are stupid.
 Here are some of the main differences between creative writing and therapeutic writing:

-- Your audience: While therapeutic writing is usually intended for your eyes only, creative writing should aim a little higher than that.
+1. Your audience: While therapeutic writing is usually intended for your eyes only, creative writing should aim a little higher than that.
 There are many things that a writer should take into consideration when writing, and his target audience is crucial.
-Which brings me to my next point…
+Which brings me to my next point.

-Guest post contributed by Sara Kopeczky.
+This guest post was contributed by Sara Kopeczky.
 Sara is an English and Italian teacher living in Croatia.
 She is the editor of The Split Mind, a magazine dedicated to literature and culture.
 She is an aspiring author and has published poetry and short fiction in magazines, collections and online.
 She has won several literary competitions in Croatia and Germany.